 How much space do I need for one of your ensembles?

 The ideal space for the Big Band is 24 feet wide and 16 feet deep or larger, but we have played in smaller configurations, such as 18 feet by 18 feet for the Big Band.
 For a recent wedding in a mansion, we fit the Septet inside a 12-foot by 10-foot rectangle bordered by four marble pillars.
 We have also performed for a large university as well as a restaurant where the floor plan allowed only 10 feet between the back wall and the dance floor, and we easily fit in that space.
 We have fit the Trio into a corner of a large kitchen when asked to perform at a house party.
 When in doubt, call or email and we’ll work together to determine what your space will accommodate.

 That’s up to you.
 We have performed in tuxedos, business suits, business casual attire, all-black outfits and – for one festive outdoor wedding – Hawaiian shirts with black slacks.
 No matter what we wear, we always have a neat, professional appearance.

 How do I pronounce your name, Nutile, and why don’t you have a “descriptive” name, like The Big Phat Band or The Rolling Stones?

 Nutile is pronounced as if there were no i in the middle: NEWT-Lee.
 It’s an Italian name and the pronunciation was Americanized when Tom’s family came over from Italy in the 1880s.
-We’re called The Tom Nutile Big Band because, back in the golden era of swing, most bands were named after the leader: The Duke Ellington Orchestra, The Count Basie Big Band, etc.
+We’re called The Tom Nutile Big Band because, back in the golden era of swing, most bands were named after the leader: The Duke Ellington Orchestra, The Buddy Rich Big Band, etc.